sbhatt26/DynamicLearning-KD-SR/README_Model2.md

 # Speech Recognition with Wav2Vec2

+This is the README file for our Model Number 2.
 This repository contains code for speech recognition using Wav2Vec2, a pretrained model for Automatic Speech Recognition (ASR) released by Hugging Face's Transformers library.

 ## Overview